LeanKit-Labs/lux.js/README.md

 >Opinionation: In a lux app, ControllerViews are the *only* components that should be allowed listen to stores for state.
 Other non-ControllerViews might have internal state (that's not from a store) and that's OK, but only ControllerViews should be wired to listen to stores.

 ####"Normal" Lux Components
 For components that need an ActionCreator API (i.e. - they need to dispatch actions), but *don't* need to listen to a store, you can call `lux.createComponent()`.
-For example, this component is being given an ActionCreator API for the "board" store, but is NOT listening to the board store for state, since it's not a ControllerView:
+For example, this component is being given an ActionCreator API for the "board" store (which adds the `toggleLaneSelection` method to the component), but is NOT listening to the board store for state, since it's not a ControllerView:

 ```javascript
 var Lane = lux.createComponent({